 The Government Affairs Council leads the Chamber’s focus on economic development and public policy, one of our key platforms.
 This Council meets on the second Tuesday of each month from 7:30 to 9 AM, and participation is open to any Chamber member with an interest in being engaged with our state and local government and helping foster a vibrant Cape Ann economy.
-Currently, those who are part of our monthly meetings include representatives from Cape Ann’s industrial, tourism, government, real estate, legal, non-profit and services sectors.
-To learn more or join in these meetings, please contact Ken or me.
-Our next meeting is scheduled for Tuesday, April 13.
+Currently, those who are part of our monthly meetings include representatives from greater Cape Ann’s industrial, tourism, government, real estate, legal, non-profit and services sectors.
+To learn more or join in these meetings, please contact Ken, Olivia, Peter or me.
+Our next meeting is scheduled for Tuesday, May 10.

 Chair, Government Affairs Council